Output

 The Standard Out File

-This file will contain basic, user-readable information that allows the user to track the progress of the calculation.
+This file will contain basic, human-readable information that allows the user to track the progress of the calculation.
 This includes solve start / stop time, total time, solve type, number of cores, scratch directory and files, in addition to live updates (that can be useful for diagnosis of issues), such as the point at which the program enters some subroutine or begins some major task like discretizing a coordinate, and finally, any warnings and errors that arise.

 The HDF5 File